- Change of duty station, i.e., faculty moving his/her research laboratory and personnel to UCI from non-UCI location; or

 Salary and Funding

-If a Postdoctoral Scholar receives a mid-year merit increase, s/he will also be eligible for the negotiated salary increase upon reappointment or on his/her appointment anniversary date (if on multiple-year appointment).
+If a Postdoctoral Scholar receives a mid-year merit increase, s/he will also be eligible for the salary increase upon reappointment or on his/her appointment anniversary date (if on multiple-year appointment), as required by the labor contract.

 Benefits and Leaves

 Yes.
-Postdoctoral Scholars in the employee (TC 3252) who receive regular salary payments are considered Safe Harbor participants and are required to contribute 7.5% of their gross salary to the UC Defined Contribution Plan (DCP).
+Postdoctoral Scholars in the employee (JC 003252) who receive regular salary payments are considered Safe Harbor participants and are required to contribute 7.5% of their gross salary to the UC Defined Contribution Plan (DCP).
 Postdoctoral Scholars are normally not eligible for the UCRP retirement plan*.
 Postdoctoral Scholars are also required to pay Medicare taxes.
 The P.I. pays Workers Compensation Assessment and the Benefits Broker Fee.

 *Note: Postdoctoral Scholars who are appointed from a previous UCRP eligible position should completely break service with the University before assuming the Postdoctoral Scholar appointment, and should sign a statement acknowledging that they understand they are forfeiting continued participation in the UCRP.
 If this break in service and signed statement do not occur, the Postdoctoral Scholar will continue to be eligible for UCRP and the University will be responsible for the University contribution.